Are You Making These Direct Mail Mistakes?

 The second design mistake you can make deals strictly with the content and layout.
 Almost on a weekly basis, we get sent artwork by clients that have pixelated images, don’t follow branding guidelines, and have confusing layouts.
 All of these can be avoided by either hiring a graphic designer who specializes in direct mail or by doing your research and looking at your competitor’s direct mail campaigns.

 Mistake #2: No Clear Message

 Design and messaging go hand-in-hand.
 Great design is only as good as the messaging.
 When it comes to direct mail mistakes, this is the second most common one we see.
 It is hard for a printer to truly analyze the messaging of the direct mail piece as we don’t know your goals.
 Your campaign is going to have a specific goal to it.
 Whether you’re a non-profit looking to raise more money or a service-based company looking to send your prospective customers a reason to choose you, the call to action is what your campaign boils down to.
 The call to action is ultimately what you want the customer to do.
-If you’re missing out on a strong call to action, you’ve just wasted time and money on your campaign.
+If you’re missing out on a solid call to action, you’ve just wasted time and money on your campaign.
 We recommend only having one call to action per mail piece.

 Example of a direct mail piece with a clear, concise call to action.